-In whichever Zagreb neighbourhood you decide to stay, you’ll encounter streets lined with busy outdoor cafes, a variety of shops, and friendly locals that are always ready to help give you directions.
-For those who enjoy hitting the bars and clubs, you’ll also love the vibrant Zagreb nightlife scene.
+In whichever Zagreb neighbourhood you decide to stay, you’ll encounter streets lined with busy outdoor cafes, a variety of shops, friendly locals that are always ready to help give you directions, and a vibrant nightlife scene.

 Need help choosing among the best hotels in Zagreb?
-Get started on your search with this guide to the best areas to stay in Zagreb including the top hotels, areas, neighbourhoods & districts…
+Get started on your Zagreb accommodations search with this complete guide to the best places to stay in Zagreb including the top hotels, areas, neighbourhoods & districts…

-The history of Zagreb goes back over 1000 years, yet much of the city was built up over the past 100 years.
-There is a mixture of old and new in each of the surrounding neighbourhoods.
+The history of Zagreb dates back over 1000 years, yet much of the Croatian capital was built up over the past 100 years.
+There’s a mixture of old and new in each of the surrounding neighbourhoods.

-The family-friendly Upper Town and neighbouring Kaptol offer relaxed atmospheres and great opportunities to learn more about the rich history of Zagreb.
+The family-friendly Gornji Grad, or Upper Town, and neighbouring Kaptol offer relaxed atmospheres and great opportunities to learn more about the rich history of Zagreb.
 The oldest part of town is still home to Croatia’s most important cultural landmarks.

 Lower Town, or Donji Grad, has become the centre of modern Zagreb.
 If you’re in search of the city’s nightlife, shopping, and restaurants, you’ll want to this neighbourhood to be your top choice for where to stay in Zagreb.
-You’ll still be able to easily trek from your hotel to any of the top Zagreb attractions.
+You’ll still be able to easily trek from your hotel towards any of the top things to do in Zagreb.

 A little further from the centre, Maksimir offers a more modern landscape.
 You’ll get to visit the largest shopping mall in the region and spend the night in the best hotels in Zagreb.

-Some of the best places to stay in Zagreb for travellers include:
+The best areas to stay in Zagreb include:

-✔ Best area to stay for history buffs and families
+✔ Best area to stay in Zagreb for history buffs & families

-Centred around many of the cultural institutions in the city, Gornji Grad is the older part of town.
+Centred around many of the cultural institutions in Zagreb, Gornji Grad is the older part of town.
 Also called Upper Town, this is the best spot for discovering the historic sites and the perfect family destination.

 Upper Town is the first area that people recommend for sightseeing.
 Walking the streets of this charming neighbourhood sends you back in time to medieval Zagreb.
 Every block contains old buildings featuring ancient architecture.

-If you’re into odd attractions, Gornji Grad has you covered.
+If you’re into odd museums, Gornji Grad has you covered.
 Explore the Museum of Broken Relationships and the Museum of Torture between visits to historic sites.

-The touristy area also caters to travellers, including families.
+The touristy area also caters to travellers including families visiting Zagreb.
 Indulge yourself with treats, snacks, and filling local cuisine at the many restaurants and cafes.

 When you finish exploring the area, you’re still just a few blocks from the neighbouring districts.
 Ride the funicular down to Lower Town and stretch your legs walking the hilly streets of Kaptol.

 The small Gornji Grad area doesn’t offer a lot of options for accommodations.
-Most of the hotels skirt the outer edges of the neighbourhood, placing you close to the central public square and other attractions.
+Most of the hotels skirt the outer edges of the neighbourhood, placing you close to the central public square and other places of interest.

-- Hotel Jagerhorn: The centrally located hotel is the closest you can get to the centre of old town and the famous Ban Jelacic Square.
+- Hotel Jagerhorn: The centrally-located Zagreb hotel is the closest you can get to the centre of old town and the famous Ban Jelacic Square.
 The top-rated location is also one of the quickest to fill up during busy tourist seasons, so book early.

 - Hotel Dubrovnik: This high-end modern hotel is on the main square and features newly renovated rooms and facilities.
 Stay in luxurious accommodations, and sleep across the street from historic architecture.